lkendrickd/httpapi/README.md

 Contains the logic for various API endpoints, including health checks and metrics.
 Included a system-info endpoint that this readme will guide you through even though added you can see the implementation.

-### service/logger.py
+### service/json_logger.py

-Sets up logging for the application, configuring log formats and levels.
+Sets up json structured logging for the application, configuring log formats and levels.

 ### service/middleware.py